iobroker-community-adapters/ioBroker.accuweather/README.md

 - 5 Days daily forecast (update daily at approximately 7am and 8pm), (2 requests)
 - and 12 hours forecast (updated every six hours at 12am, 6am, 12pm and 6pm).
 (4 requests)

-By default, the adapter does not update any data when restarting.
+By default, the adapter does only update outdated data when restarting.
-Please adjust this in the configuration.
 50 requests per day are allowed, each restart would require 3 requests to update all data.

 ## Getting started